 Agile Software Development from the Customer’s Point of View

 From the time Agile entered the software development procedure, a controversy is being created in the developing community.
 Agile supporters believe that it’s a good process and it helps in gaining customer’s priorities much faster and the management is quite easy with Agile.
 At the same time opponents find some arguments that the existing practice for software development is being undermined by the Agile.
 Sometimes it’s difficult for the customers to choose whether their software needs Agile or not.
 In this article, we will try to show Agile process from the customer point of view by showing its benefits so that customers can easily make a decision.
+At FortySeven we have several engagement models, we know how to implement Agile methodology into your business project.

 Top 10 Benefits of Agile